Skip to main content

 Most people don’t set out to deliberately upset their colleagues.
 But when water cooler talk turns to politics, things can quickly get ugly.

 “In most situations, people don’t realize their actions cause harm,” says Rawlinson.
-“So, reflect on real examples of times when an employee struggled to keep the peace with a colleague with them during their performance reviews.
+“So, reflect on real examples of times when an employee struggled to keep the peace with a colleague with them during their employee evaluations.
 Use a restorative approach that describes their behavior, and agree on an action plan together that will help stop things from getting out of hand again”.

 The Final Word